Faedra/Can-Freedom-Predict-Happiness/README.md

     ````
 (ANSWER: YES, SCALING IMPROVED THE SCORES!)

+4. Side note: MSE AND R SQUARED:

+https://data.library.virginia.edu/is-r-squared-useless/ An interesting note I found: R-squared can be arbitrarily close to 1 when the model is totally wrong.
+The point being made is that R-squared does not measure goodness of fit; R-squared can be anywhere between 0 and 1 just by changing the range of X. We're better off using Mean Square Error (MSE) as a measure of prediction error.
+I did run MSE against R squared to see where my data would land, and found the results are indeed quite different; this invites further study:

+#### mean squared error vs. R squared:
+MSE against the test data set is 0.6499784881232792
+R squared against the test data set is 0.4472072190951729

-### Linear Regression Modeling and Scoring Round 2: Regression with Keras and TensorFlow
+### 2. Linear Regression Modeling and Scoring Round 2: Regression with Keras and TensorFlow
 Article on how to do a regression problem in Keras: https://machinelearningmastery.com/regression-tutorial-keras-deep-learning-library-python/
 START WITH IMPORTING MODELS AND DATA (using csv saved earlier for a "fresh start")